Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 [:monsters/dalngram-ungart:]

 ## Ivonne Laurent
 Ivonne Laurent is a popular drow performer in the Thirsty Deckhand.
+She is exotic, as drows are rare in these parts.
 She has connections to [[Louis Jean Moreau]] and acts as one of his trusted operatives.
 She is known as the *Darling of the Docks*, for her beauty and charm.
 One of the most sought after courtesans of Gullenshire, she won't offer her services just for anyone.

 [:adventures/ivonne-laurent:]